migroble/workshop.py/README.md

 # Dependencies
+These are not necessary if you are using the binary release.
-[Python 3.5+](https://www.python.org/) - Unless you use the binary release, you will be running a Python script, so this one is kinda obvious.
+[Python 3.5+](https://www.python.org/) - It's a Python script, so this one is kinda obvious.
 [Pyperclip](https://pypi.org/project/pyperclip/) - Used to copy rules to the clipboard.
 If it isn't found, the program will execute normally but it won't copy the rules directly into the clipboard.

 # Why this and not others
 While other scripting languages currently available and in-development focus on making scripting easier and cleaner, the focus of this pseudo-language is to give the user metaprogramming capabilities.
 This means that for small simple scripts, those other languages will be a better choice in terms of clarity and usability; in the case of larger scripts, especially those with similar patterns in the rules themselves, this language will provide you with tools for much greater abstraction and reduced repetition.